AM I JUST A PEDANTIC

 rather than for everyone else.
 For example, in science classrooms,

-particular words must have very clear and narrow meanings.
+certain words must have very clear and narrow meanings.
 Any misuse

 will often give serious misconceptions to students.
 For the same reason,

 science textbooks need to be extremely clear and unambiguous.
 The same is

 rest of us out in the everyday world, we're free to use words in all kinds